mgeeky/Penetration-Testing-Tools/red-teaming/README.md

 - [**`PhishingPost`**](https://github.com/mgeeky/PhishingPost) - (PHP Script intdended to be used during Phishing campaigns as a credentials collector linked to backdoored HTML <form> action parameter.

 - [**`RobustPentestMacro`**](https://github.com/mgeeky/RobustPentestMacro) - This is a rich-featured Visual Basic macro code for use during Penetration Testing assignments, implementing various advanced post-exploitation techniques.

+- **`Save-ReconData.ps1`** - Powershell script leveraging [PowerSploit Recon](https://github.com/PowerShellMafia/PowerSploit) module (PowerView) to save output from Reconnaissance cmdlets like `Get-*`, `Find-*` into _Clixml_ files.
+It differs from `Export-ReconData.ps1` in that it supports only older PowerView version from before 12 dec 2016.
+    Exposed functions:
+    - `Save-ReconData` - Launches many cmdlets and exports their Clixml outputs.
+    - `Load-ReconData -DirName <DIR>` - Loads Clixml previously exported outputs and stores them in Global variables reachable when script terminates.
+    - `Get-ReconData -DirName <DIR>` - Gets names of variables that were created and contains previously imported data.

 - **`set-handler.rc`** - Quickly set metasploit's multi-handler + web_delivery (separated) handler for use with powershell. ([gist](https://gist.github.com/mgeeky/bf4d732aa6e602ca9b77d089fd3ea7c9))